j-gd/movie_mood/NOTES.md

 #### Challenges regarding the data set
 Contains seasons and collections
+Does not contain the year of the movie

 #### EDA
-Check the distribution of reviews per movie
+1. Check the distribution of reviews per movie

+Potential improvements:
-Tag all words indicating collections
+Tag all words indicating collections ('collection', 'series [#]', 'volume [#]', 'double feature', ...)

+Top of the list: 'Downton Abbey Season 3', with 12000 reviews